JeanneColeongco/ImageRepository/README.md

 ### HOW TO USE
 1. Clone the repo: `git clone https://github.com/JeanneColeongco/ImageRepositorySearch.git`
-2. Open 2 terminal windows.
+2. Open 2 terminal windows and navigate to the repo folder in both.
 3. In the first terminal window, type `mkdir mongoDBlog` followed by `mongod --port 27017 --dbpath mongoDBlog &`
 4. In the second terminal window, type `python3 search.py`
 5. If you haven't made any changes to searchdb_contents.csv but want to repeat step 4, you can comment out `load_searchdb()` in the `main()` function